hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * also after a few images it stopped updating the display, apparently got some decoding error and stalled on it (make it recover from errors ;)

-[8:29:02](#1662798542270VSQsr:gitter.im) <hiiamboris (NOT THIS ONE)>: also it just crashed my console í ½í¸‰ but this I will deal with myself... interesting, as well as that decoding error
+[8:29:02](#1662798542270VSQsr:gitter.im) <hiiamboris (NOT THIS ONE)>: also it just crashed my console ğŸ˜‰ but this I will deal with myself... interesting, as well as that decoding error

 [9:00:17](#1662800417272arjDp:gitter.im) <koba-yu (koba-yu)>:
-@hiiamboris Thank you, Ilâ€™ll checkí ½í±
+@hiiamboris Thank you, Ilâ€™ll checkğŸ‘

 [9:22:40](#1662801760273DeOXj:gitter.im) <hiiamboris (NOT THIS ONE)>: okay it's an out of memory related crash

-[9:23:10](#1662801790274VwpdD:gitter.im) <hiiamboris (NOT THIS ONE)>: basically 5-7 photos is the limit before it reaches 2.2GB í ½í¸‰
+[9:23:10](#1662801790274VwpdD:gitter.im) <hiiamboris (NOT THIS ONE)>: basically 5-7 photos is the limit before it reaches 2.2GB ğŸ˜‰

 [9:35:53](#1662802553275yHRfP:gitter.im) <hiiamboris (NOT THIS ONE)>:
 @koba-yu I think that's because you reload all images on every `next` click